richibrics/IoTuring/README.md

 But the most important thing: **works on all OSs and all architectures !
 Windows, Linux, macOS, openBSD; x86, amd64, ARM and so on...**

 ## Install

+You can easily install IoTuring through pip.
+Although the version is os-specific, so follow the instructions below to install the right version for your operating system.

 ### Requirements